 Plan a vacation

 The library has a large collection of resources geared to helping you make the most of your vacation.
 Search the library catalog to access hundreds of travel guidebooks, both print and electronic.
-A good search strategy is to use the Classic Catalog to create a search for guidebooks tailored to a particular geographic area.
+A good search strategy is to use Compass' Advanced Search feature to create a search for guidebooks tailored to a particular geographic area.
 Enter where you want to travel in the keyword search box and the phrase “travel guidebooks” in the subject field, as shown below.

 Depending on where you are traveling, you may want to brush up on your language skills using one of our online language learning programs, or, if you are staying in the Colorado area, plan a vacation around some of the resources that make this state unique, such as these geological points of interest.